Rio de Janeiro Introduction Walking Tour, Rio de Janeiro

 6) Paco Imperial (Imperial Palace)

-In 1763, the Portuguese colonial government transferred from Salvador to Rio de Janeiro, and the building became the Viceroy's Palace.
-In 1808, the Prince Regent (later King John VI) arrived in Brazil to escape Napoleon.
-At that time, the building became the Royal Palace.
-King John VI, Pedro I, and Pedro II were all crowned at the Paco Imperial.
+In 1763, when the Portuguese colonial capital was transferred from Salvador to Rio de Janeiro, the building became the Viceroy’s Palace.
+Its role expanded dramatically in 1808, when Prince Regent João—later King John VI—arrived in Brazil while fleeing Napoleon’s invasion of Portugal.
+From that moment, the palace served as the Royal Palace, and later as the Imperial Palace after Brazil declared independence in 1822.
+King John VI, Dom Pedro I, and Dom Pedro II were all crowned here.
+One of the most decisive moments in Brazilian history also took place within these walls in 1888, when Princess Isabel signed the Golden Law abolishing slavery.

 7